TaoStarlit/English/book/IELTS_writing.md

 - short conclusion giving your overall opinion

 read a article entitled getting away from it all. -- extract the information you can use!!

+Criteria:
+a good range of grammar (e.g. lots of tense, conditionals, modals, etc.) accurate grammer.
+Make sure your tenses are correct, and you don't make silly mistakes.